 Self-Directed IRAs for Private Companies

 It might seem strange now, but the world’s biggest companies were, at one point, private.
 Apple, Amazon, Google, Microsoft—they all had to get their start somewhere before going public.
 For early investors, these weren’t just investments of a lifetime, because they were so rare that many people will never see them in a lifetime.
-That’s why so many investors are interested in Self-Directed IRAs for investing in Private Companies: they know what a powerful effect it can have on their retirement if they choose the right one.
+That’s why so many investors are interested in Self-Directed IRAs for investing in Private Companies.
+This is because they know what a powerful effect it can have on their retirement if they choose the right one.

 But how does it work?
 And are you really guaranteed the success of Apple or Microsoft?
 Obviously, the questions require a little bit more digging.
 Here’s what you need to know about Self-Directed IRAs for Private Companies: